 The good news about women’s fitness is that it doesn’t have to be hard, time-consuming or cost money.
 Basic women’s fitness is something you can build into your everyday routine and do with a baby or children around.

 We asked Monica Rich, midwife, lactation consultant and personal trainer, to explain some of the key physical and mental benefits of women’s fitness and to put together basic fitness and exercise guidelines.
-Read Monica’s words of wisdom and be inspired to start a women’s fitness and exercise program that suits you and your weight loss goals.
+Read Monica’s words of wisdom and be inspired to start a women’s fitness and exercise program that suits you and your goals.

 For more information see Parenting .